desihub/desidatamodel/doc/DESI_SPECTRO_REDUX/SPECPROD/preproc/NIGHT/EXPID/preproc-CAMERA-EXPID.rst

 EXTNAME = MASK

-2D image with bitmask values for the pixels.
+2D image with CCD pixels bitmask values.
 Good pixels have a mask=0.
-See the TBD webpage for the definition of the bits.
+See the :doc:`bitmask documentation </bitmasks>` page for the definition of the bits.

 Required Header Keywords
 ~~~~~~~~~~~~~~~~~~~~~~~~